 What to Expect

 The group meets weekly.
 The meetings are led by a trained facilitator.
-The FUMC GriefShare group will be led by Suzanne McFarland.
-Each meeting will offer fellowship, a video seminar, and group discussion about the video content.
+The FUMC GriefShare group is led by Suzanne McFarland.
+Each meeting offers fellowship, a video seminar, and group discussion about the video content.
 Group members also receive a workbook for the purpose of journaling and personal study exercises that reinforce the weekly session topics.
 A $15 reimbursement for materials is requested.
-Scholarships are available by contacting Suzanne or Bruce Schrott, email@example.com.Meeting Dates, Times, and Locations
+Scholarships are available by contacting Suzanne, firstname.lastname@example.org or Bruce Schrott, email@example.com.Meeting Dates, Times, and Locations

 10:00 AM-Noon or 6:30-8:30 PM